AmeliaMaier/CalculatorPython/README.md

 #Navigation

 Use the <Up> and <Down> arrows to scroll through the previous equations, so you don't have to type the whole thing out again.

+#Dice

+There is special syntax for dice rolls:
+	XdY
+	where X is the number of dice
+	and Y is the number of sides on the dice.

+Ex: 3d100
+This returns 3 rolls of a 100-sided dice.

+If you are rolling dice, XdY must be the entire equation.